Mass media in South Sudan: Television

 The government-run South Sudan Broadcasting Corporation Television (SSBC TV) is based in Juba.
-It is the only functioning television station in the country.
 The SSBC TV broadcasts 15 hours a day in English and Arabic and can also be viewed on Satellite.
 The station runs a few small local TV stations in Aweil, Wau, Malakal and Rumbek.
 South Africa provides training for SSBC TV staff.

 In 2013, the owners of The Citizen daily newspaper launched The Citizen Television (CTV) station broadcasting from the capital, Juba, for five hours each evening.
 However, in September 2015 the Editor-in-Chief of The Citizen Nhial Bol announced he was resigning and shutting down the newspaper and TV station after government security agents shut down his newspaper's premises, while receiving death threats.

+The Republic South Sudan has another TV station called JunobnaTV stabilised in 2017 by Adil Faris Mayat, a former Al Jazeera reporter, along with businessman Sebet Dok and other shareholders, JunobnaTV broadcasts 24 hours/day on Nilesat focusing on social, youth and sport related content and it has stopped the live broadcast service and resumed many times since but has never stopped operating on or delivering other media services.
+JunobnaTV is located in Juba Hai Malakal and its official website is www.junobnatv.net.